-Title Sensorimotor Processing
+Title The Cognitive Neuroscience of Sensory and Motor Systems

 Period 2

 Code PSY4055

-ECTS credits L
+ECTS credits 4

 Organisational unit Cognitive Neuroscience

-Coordinator loel Reithler, Amanda Kaas
+Coordinator Joel Reithler, Amanda Kaas

-Descriptions Every day activities such a riding a bicycle, typing a summary and

-Descriptions drinking a cup of coffee require the continuous interaction of brain systems that serve sensory perception and systems that control the body's muscles.
+Descriptions Every day activities such a riding a bicycle, typing a summary and drinking a cup of coffee require the continuous interaction of brain systems that serve sensory perception and systems that control the body's muscles.
 In other words, most of the things people do require sensorimotor integration.
-Since sensory perception (visual as well as auditory) is covered extensively in other courses, the main focus here will be on the somatosensory and motor system as well as on the transformation and processing of sensory information for motor control.
-Initially, basic processes are covered, such as the representations used by primary and secondary somatosensory and motor areas (which parameters are represented, e.g. muscle contractions, joint angles or whole movements?), types of motor control (since processing perceptual feedback takes time, how should individuals use past information to control future actions?), and coordinate transformations (how to get from incoming visual information, coded with respect to our current eye position, to motor commands, coded with respect to our current body posture).
+In this course, several important aspects of sensorimotor integration in the brain will be studied, particularly in the context of visual perception.
+Since sensory perception (visual as well as auditory) is covered extensively in other courses, the main focus here will be on the motor system and in the transformation and processing of sensory information for motor control.
+Initially, basic processes are covered, such as types of motor control (since visual perception takes time, how should individuals use past information to control future actions?), the representations used by primary and secondary motor areas (which parameter is under ultimate control: muscle contractions, joint angles or whole movements?) and coordinate transformations (how to get from incoming visual information, coded with respect to our current eye position, to motor commands, coded with respect to our current body posture).
 Later in the course, the focus will shift to higher level issues such as motor learning, action selection and decision making, and predicting the actions of others.
 All topics will be discussed in the context of cognitive neuroscience research so that students learn how these topics can be investigated both with classical behavioural experiments and with modern techniques such as functional Magnetic Resonance Imaging.

-Goals Knowledge of:

-Neural mechanisms underlying sensorimotor processing, brain anatomy of action representations, neuro-behavioural correlates of motor learning and decision making, relevant research methods.
+Goals Knowledge of: Processing involved in sensorimotor coordination, neural mechanisms behind sensorimotor integration, brain anatomy of action representations, neuro-behavioural correlates of motor

+learning, relevant research methods.

 Instruction language EN

 Prerequisites

-Recommended literature Journal articles; Book chapters.
+Recommended literature Journal articles, book chapters.

-Teaching methods Lecture(s) PBL
+Teaching methods Lecture(s)

+PBL

-Assessment methods Attendance Written exam
+Assessment methods Attendance

+Written exam

-Key words somatosensory perception, sensorimotor coordination, reference frames, coordinate transformations, motor learning, action selection, mirror neuron system
+Key words sensorimotor coordination, reference frames, coordinate

+transformations, mirror neuron system